Did Scammers Use Your Credit Card? Take These 10 Steps Now

 How Do Scammers Use Your Credit Card Without Your Card?

-“Card not present” fraud (sometimes called “remote sales fraud”) occurs when scammers use stolen credit card information to make illegal purchases online or over the phone.
+“Card not present” (CNP) fraud (sometimes called “remote sales fraud”) occurs when scammers use stolen credit card information to make illegal purchases online or over the phone.

 To pull off these schemes, scammers purchase leaked or stolen credit card numbers and then use the information online.